 covered by the program.
 This rebate program was established in 2012 through County Bill 40-2012

-application for the project was approved within 12 months of the completion date; and 3) DER inspected the completed project
+application for the project was approved within 12 months of the completion date; and 3) DoE inspected the completed project

-and found it to be in compliance with its original approved application; and 4) the project follows DERs best practice guidelines
+and found it to be in compliance with its original approved application; and 4) the project follows DoEs best practice guidelines

 and criteria for that type of project.

 Q: What stormwater management practices are eligible for rebates?